 Your doctor will first conduct a proper examination of the area and get a good understanding of the severity.
 Depending on how severe it is, he may prescribe a bunch of topical steroids to be applied to the affected areas, along with a cycle of oral corticosteroids to counter the infection from within.
 If the infection seems to be of a more severe nature, a dose of antihistamines that work systemically might be prescribed as well.
 To keep any infections in check, oral antibiotics are usually paired with these.

 2. Over-the-Counter Options

 While getting any kind of medication directly from the pharmacy, it is essential to get only those that won’t end up harming the child.
 These are mostly restricted to certain lotions or creams that contain good amounts of menthol or calamine.
 A cooling effect is a common result of these, bringing some relief from the inflammation.
 Similarly, some common antihistamines can be consumed to counter the allergy.
-Do talk to your doctor to get a right dosage for them.
+Do talk to your doctor to get the right dosage for them.

-How to Prevent Papular Urticaria in Kids?
+How to Prevent Papular Urticaria in Kids

 To prevent papular urticaria in toddlers or kids, all you need is to undertake some simple precautions.
 All of them revolve around reducing the presence and interaction of your little ones with the insects around.